danmanners/personal-website/content/posts/2020-10-p2-k3s-do-zerotier-gitops.md

 - Router for your Lab/Home which can have static routes set
 - Laptop/Desktop running Mac/Windows/Linux to program your Pi's with
-- 1 System to act as the Zerotier router
+- 1 System to act as the ZeroTier router
 - 1 Turing Pi
 - 1 Micro USB to USB Type A (or Type C, if you're system has it)
 - 2+ Systems to act as k3s nodes